 grounded in contemplative & spiritual practice

 2016 has been a year of consolidating, asking for help, saving, patience, gratitude, detail planning, decisions, building, and anticipation.
 As the year comes to a close, the guest house and cottage are near completion and will be ready for use by retreatants in the Spring of 2017.
 We look forward to guests enjoying these fruits of generosity and skilled contractors!

->

-> These buildings are now almost entirely funded, but an estimated $8500 need remains for finishing up, including appliances and landscaping.
-If you are moved to help get this beautiful project through the final push, please do so here.
+These buildings are now almost entirely funded, except for landscaping.
+If you are moved to help purchase shrubs, small trees, and prairie grasses, please contact us.

->

-> We are so grateful and touched that support for this heart of Liberation Park's mission has been forthcoming, and has accomplished so much.
+We are so grateful and touched that support for this heart of Liberation Park's mission has been forthcoming, and has accomplished so much.
 We are equally grateful for the very skilled and careful attention to detail of all the trades people and crafts people who have created the buildings.
 In particular, we give great kudos to our aptly named contractor Ross Carpenter of Carp's Construction, Viola, WI.

 We give special thanks as well to Rodney & Bethany Sanchez and the Tender Shoot of Joy Sangha in Milwaukee for their ongoing and substantial Dhamma partnership in these years of building structures and community.

 More building is yet to come, but this is the central, and largest portion.
 Please visit and partake as you are able.
 We think you are going to be pleased with the buildings and the refuge, and we will be so pleased to welcome you!